Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 Is Wi-Fi Reliable?

 Yes!
 We had no major issues.
-Every café has Wi-Fi, and the coworking spaces had great speeds (even for video calls).
+Every café has Wi-Fi, and the coworking spaces have great speeds (even for video calls).
+It can get trickier during heavy rains – I’d recommend having enough data on your SIM as backup.

 🧑💻 Best Coworking Spaces